dovvnloading/Dither-Pro-2/README.md

 ### Advanced Dithering Engines
 Access a library of industry-standard error diffusion and ordered dithering algorithms:
 * **Error Diffusion:** Floyd-Steinberg, Atkinson, Jarvis-Judice-Ninke, Stucki, Burkes, Sierra (Lite, 2-Row, 3-Row).
 * **Ordered patterns:** Bayer matrices (2x2, 4x4, 8x8) and Cluster Dot halftones.
 * **Serpentine Scanning:** Reduce linear artifacts by processing pixels in alternating directions.

 ### Color Science
 * **Custom Palettes:** Built-in presets for Gameboy, CGA, Neon, Vaporwave, and Monochrome.
 * **Dynamic Quantization:** Generate optimized palettes from your source image using Median Cut or Popularity algorithms.
 * **Perceptual Matching:** Toggle between Euclidean distance and "Redmean" color metrics for human-eye accuracy.

 ### Professional Workflow
 * **Non-Destructive Editing:** Full Undo/Redo history stack.
 * **Live Split-View:** Compare your original image and the dithered output side-by-side in real-time.
 * **Image Enhancement:** Built-in pre-processing for brightness, contrast, saturation, blur, and sharpening.
 * **Pixel Scaling:** Downsample images (1x to 8x) for authentic retro resolution emulation.

 ### Performance
-*   **Client-Side Processing:** No API calls.
+* **Local Processing:** No API calls.
 No uploads.
-100% Privacy.
+100% Offline.
-*   **Off-Main-Thread Architecture:** Heavy computation is offloaded to Web Workers, keeping the UI responsive even with 4K images.
+* **Native Architecture:** Optimized for Windows to handle heavy computation and high-resolution images with zero latency.

 ## How to Run

-Dither Pro 2.0 is distributed as a standalone web package.
+Dither Pro 2.0 is distributed as a portable standalone executable.

 1.  **Download** the package from the link above.
-2.  **Extract** the contents.
+2.  **Extract** the contents to a folder of your choice.
-3. Open `index.html` in any modern web browser (Chrome, Firefox, Edge, Safari).
+3. Run `Dither Pro 2.0.exe`.
+No installation required.

 ## License & Credits